FidelusAleksander/ghcertified/content/questions/actions/question-021.md

 subject: []
 ---

 # What are the possible types of an input variable for a manually triggered workflow?
+(Select four.)
 > https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onworkflow_dispatchinputs
 - [x] choice
 - [x] boolean